What is Against the Spread (ATS)?

 Betting Against The Spread

-Betting against the spread means you are taking the Underdog and the points in a game.
 To win you want the “underdog” to either win the game outright OR lose by less than the “Point Spread” you are given.
 As an example of this we will use the following.
 The New England Patriots (-7) vs NY Jets (+7).
 In this example we are taking the underdog the NY Jets +7 points.
 In order for us to win our bet one of two things must happen.
 First the Jets win the game OR the Jets can lose the game but the final score has the Jets losing by LESS than 7 points.
 Should the final score be exactly 7 points this is a push and your bet is refunded.

-What does ATS mean in Betting?
+What does “ATS” (Against The Spread) mean in betting?

 What if I win my bet against the point spread?